5th Kentucky Cavalry Regiment: Service

-The 5th Kentucky Cavalry Regiment was organized at Columbus, Kentucky December 1861 to February 1862 and mustered in for a three-year enlistment at Gallatin, Tennessee, on March 31, 1862, under the command of Colonel David Rice Haggard.
+The 5th Kentucky Cavalry Regiment was organized at Columbia, Kentucky December 1861 to February 1862 and mustered in for a three-year enlistment at Gallatin, Tennessee, on March 31, 1862, under the command of Colonel David Rice Haggard.

 The regiment was with the unattached cavalry, Army of the Ohio, to September 1862.
 2nd Brigade, Cavalry Division, Army of the Ohio, to November 1862.
 4th Division, Center, XIV Corps, Army of the Cumberland, to January 1863.
 2nd Brigade, 1st Division, Cavalry Corps, Army of the Cumberland, to July 1863.
 (District Central Kentucky, Department of the Ohio, April to June 1863; 2nd Brigade, 4th Division, XXIII Corps, to July 1863; 4 companies) 3rd Brigade, 1st Division, Cavalry Corps, Army of the Cumberland, to January 1864.
 3rd Brigade, 1st Cavalry Division, XVI Corps, Army of the Tennessee, to April 1864.
 3rd Brigade, 3rd Division, Cavalry Corps, Army of the Cumberland, to October 1864.
 3rd Brigade, 3rd Division, Cavalry Corps, Military Division Mississippi, to November 1864.
 1st Brigade, 3rd Division, Cavalry Corps, Military Division Mississippi, to January 1865.
 3rd Brigade, 3rd Division, Cavalry Corps, Military Division Mississippi, to May 1865.

 The 5th Kentucky Cavalry mustered out of service on May 3, 1865.